 There’s a growing number of marketplaces that focus on matching supply and demand instead of allowing the user to browse all supplies.
 It’s not quite a fully managed marketplace though like Upwork, Toptal, Gigster, Growth Collective, etc.

 Regardless of whether they are B2C, B2B, or C2C, marketplaces can make money in a variety of ways, including:

-- Startup can charge a listing fee for each product
+- The startup can charge a listing fee for each product;

 Here are some of our top tips.

 - Know your target audience and the challenges they have.
 This will help you build a marketplace that they will want to use;

 - Have safety at the heart of your marketplace.
 Buyers want to know they are purchasing from someone reliable, and sellers want to know that they will get paid.
 Putting measures in place to build trust at both ends will encourage people to sign up;